neos/fusion-form/Documentation/FusionForm.rst

 The prototype populates the `field` context variable and establishes the connection to the parent `form` for data-binding and error rendering.

+:form: (DataStructure) used to populate the `field` context but are not available as `props`
 :field.form: (Form, defaults to `form` from fusion-context) The form the field is rendered for.
 Usually defined by a `Neos.Fusion.Form:FormComponent`_.
 :field.name: (string) The fieldname, use square bracket syntax for nested properties.
 :field.multiple: (boolean, default = false) Determine wether the field can contain multiple values like checkboxes or selects.

+Attributes to be used by the renderer of derived types:

+:attributes: (DataStructure) input attributes, will override all automatically rendered ones
+:content: (string) field content, supported where needed

 The fieldComponent does not define any rendering and extended props like `placeholder` or `class`.
 It is up to derived prototypes like `Neos.Fusion.Form:Input`_ to implement the renderer.